benoit-pereira-da-silva/mp/README.md

 1. You need to have the xcode tools installed (xcode 10.1 / Swift 4.2)
 2. To Generate the xcode project  via SPM move to mp's folder and call: `swift package generate-xcodeproj`
+3. Call `mp version` it should display `mp`'s version.

-3. You can add arguments on launch in xcode by editing the scheme.
-For example : `detect-shots -i /Users/bpds/Desktop/1.mp4 -o /Users/bpds/Desktop/shots.json` will try to detect the file **1.mp4** automatically after compilation.
+Note: You can add arguments on launch in xcode by editing the scheme.
+For example : `mp detect-shots -i ~/Desktop/1.mp4 -o ~/Desktop/shots.json` will try to detect the file `~/Desktop/1.mp4` automatically after compilation.

 # How to install *mp*